 (Don’t ask me why I watched it, the internet is a mysterious thing sometimes)

 I was actually entertained and surprised by some of the names that were on the list.
-But being a person raised in the era of wifi connection, I did a bit of googling to verify if the video was a load of bull or spoke the truth.
+But being a person raised in the era of fake news, I did a bit of googling to verify if the video was a load of bull or spoke the truth.

 It spoke the truth.